ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 ## What is Kafka?

 [Apache Kafka](https://kafka.apache.org/) is a streaming platform that is used for building real-time data pipelines and streaming applications.
 In simple terms, think of Apache Kafka as a large messaging system that allows different applications to communicate with each other by sending and receiving streams of data in real-time.
 Apache Kafka was originally developed by engineers at LinkedIn.
-Kafka was initially conceived to address the challenges LinkedIn faced in handling real-time data streams, such as user activity tracking, operational metrics, and logging.
+Kafka was conceived to address the challenges LinkedIn faced in handling real-time data streams, such as user activity tracking, operational metrics, and logging.
 In 2011, Kafka was open-sourced and became an Apache Software Foundation project.

 In Kafka, there are essentially producers and consumers of data.